sagarpatel211/S-Lang/README.md

 <!-- DESCRIPTION -->
 A Programming Language for GenZ!
 I got into wanting to design my own programming language after watching a quick [video](https://www.youtube.com/watch?v=BT2Cv-Tjq7Q) about [LLVM](https://llvm.org/) from [Fireship](https://www.youtube.com/@Fireship).
 I then began with learning to use LLVM through their [Kaleidoscope tutorial](https://llvm.org/docs/tutorial/) and then started from scratch :)!
 Check out the features listed near the end!

-> I know I know, the language is not as complete as ones used in industry, but it was just a project to learn more about the frontend of compilers.
+> I know I know, the language is not as complete as ones used in real-life, but it was just a project to learn more about the frontend of compilers.
 If you'd like to add features to the language, please make a pull request!

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents